OrienteerBAP/Orienteer-Guidebook/initial_data_model_configuration.md

 * **Calculable** makes [calculable properties](https://orienteer.gitbooks.io/orienteer/content/adding_calculable_properties.html) (may require experience in coding).
 * **Default Value** sets the default value of the property.

+You can add custom properties to a class.
+You can do it on the class page, on the **Configuration** tab, on the **Custom properties** widget.

 ##Managing Class Indexes

 To create an index, on a class page, on the **Properties** widget, select properties that you want to be in the index and then click ![](Create index.png).
 The index page will open.